nukka123/SFSymbolKeys/Tools/SFSymbolKeyCodeGen/README.md

 ## SFSymbolKeyCodeGen

+`SFSymbolKeyCodeGen`, which is an executable target, consolidates the subcommands for updating the `SFSymbolKeys` library.

+You can view simple help with the following command:

+> $ swift run SFSymbolKeyCodeGen -h

+The following command executes all the subcommands necessary to update the `SFSymbolKeys` library:

+> $ swift run SFSymbolKeyCodeGen

+Currently, `CodeGen` and `MDGen` are executed.

+### Subcommand: CodeGen

-Generates code that defines identifiers for `SFSymbolKey` from the list of SF Symbols names loaded by SFSymbolKeyResource.
+Generates code that defines `SFSymbolKey` identifiers from the list of SF Symbols names read by `SFSymbolKeyResource`.

 The generated code is output to `SFSymbolKeys/Sources/SFSymbolKeys/Generated/`.

-### Example:
+### Subcommand: MDGen

-> $ swift run SFSymbolKeyCodeGen

-## SFSymbolVersionMDGen

-Generates a Markdown list of SF Symbols versions from the version information loaded by SFSymbolKeyResource.
+Generates a Markdown list of versions from the SF Symbols version information read by `SFSymbolKeyResource`.

 The generated Markdown is output to `SFSymbolKeys/Docs/SFSymbolVersions.md`.

-### Example:

-> $ swift run SFSymbolVersionMDGen

 ## SFSymbolKeyResource